PostHog/posthog.com/contents/customers/wowzer.md

 [Wowzer](https://wowzer.ai/) is an AI image generation app.
 Their goal is to make it as easy as possible for any person to create beautiful images.
 In the last three months, they've grown rapidly from 0 to 100,000 active users and generated more than 3 million images.

 This success is largely because Wowzer's product and growth teams are incredibly data-driven.
-"We're only able to achieve this because PostHog lets us go beyond basic metrics to deeply understand our users' behavior" says Amin Tavana, SVP of growth at Wowzer.
+"We're only able to achieve this because PostHog lets us go beyond basic metrics to deeply understand our users' behavior" says Amin Tavana, SVP of Growth at Wowzer.

 ## Rapid experimentation and instant insights